 [Amended 5-2-2016 by L.L.
 No. 2-2016]

-No person shall hereafter keep or harbor horses, cattle, sheep, swine, fowl, or any animal other than cats, dogs, or similar household pets within the Village of Perry without permission of the Board of Trustees.
-Permission shall be revocable at any time if it appears that the keeping of the animals in question is objectionable or offensive by reason of noise, smell, or other cause.
-This section shall not apply to any public pound or animal hospital operated by a New York licensed veterinarian located within the Village nor to any person who operates a farm pursuant to the definition of "farm" in this article.
+No person shall hereafter keep or harbor horses, cattle, sheep, swine, fowl, or any animal other than cats, dogs, or similar household pets within the Village of Perry without a permit issued by the Code Enforcement Officer.
+The permit shall be revocable at any time if it appears that the keeping of the animals in question is objectionable or offensive by reason of noise, smell, or other cause.
+This section shall not apply to any public pound or animal hospital operated by a New York-licensed veterinarian located within the Village nor to any person who operates a farm pursuant to the definition of "farm" in this article.

 Requirements applicable to keeping and raising of chickens.

 Permit.
 The keeping and raising of chickens for personal use within the Village of Perry shall be authorized only upon obtaining a permit from the Village Code Enforcement Officer.
 Said permit shall be made upon an application form to be promulgated by the Village of Perry Clerk, and upon satisfactory inspection by the Code Enforcement Officer to verify compliance with the requirements of this section.
 The original permit application shall include a site plan detailing the dimensions of the enclosure, and location of all poultry housing and runs including their distance from all neighboring properties.
 The permit shall be valid for one year only, and an annual permit fee and all renewal fees, to be set by the Village Board of Trustees, shall be assessed and paid by each successful applicant.
 The total number of permits to keep and raise chickens within the Village is limited to five at any one time.